wilsonmar/wilsonmar.github.io/_posts/2020-10-02-security-certs.md

 Video prep courses view:

-   * <a target="_blank" href="https://learning.oreilly.com/videos/cissp-second-edition/9780135180488">OReilly LiveSessions CISSP</a> by Sari Greene (<a target="_blank" href="https://www.sarigreene.com/">sarigreene.com</a>) I think is indeed the most thorough (deep dive) of all video courses I've viewed.
+   * <a target="_blank" href="https://learning.oreilly.com/live-events/cissp-crash-course/0636920123187/">OReilly Live</a> and <a target="_blank" href="https://learning.oreilly.com/videos/cissp-second-edition/9780135180488">LiveSessions book</a> by Sari Greene (<a target="_blank" href="https://www.sarigreene.com/">sarigreene.com</a>) provides a deep dive of all video courses I've viewed.
 26 hours.
-A quize of terms at the end of each video.
+A quiz of terms at the end of each video.
 From 2018.

    * <a target="_blank" href="https://www.youtube.com/watch?v=M1_v5HBVHWo">FreeCodeCamp</a> has a single 13 hour video FREE on YouTube to cover all topics.
 From 2020.